 Digital Public Library of America

-- To improve the workflow in our mass-digitization programs, lead developer Joel Richard has created a web-based, open-source tool that enables us to add page-level metadata to scanned books (or other 'sequentially organized' objects) as well as package and submit those scans to the Internet Archive.
-The code has been released under an Apache v.2 license and is available on Google code.
+To improve the workflow in our mass-digitization programs, lead developer Joel Richard has created a web-based, open-source tool that enables us to add page-level metadata to scanned books (or other 'sequentially organized' objects) as well as package and submit those scans to the Internet Archive.
+The code has been released under an Apache v.2 license and is available on GitHub.
 If you or your organization are interested in using, or becoming committers, to this project, contact Joel Richard.

 World Digital Library